jcwirko/curotec/docs/considerations.md

 ---

+## Databases

+There are two types of environment files: .env.local, which is copied to .env and used by the application, and .env.testing, which is used exclusively for testing.

+I set this separation because I prefer to keep the application database isolated from the testing database.
+In the testing database, only migrations are run without seeders, and all necessary data for each test is created within the tests themselves.
+Once a test completes, the database is reset to its previous empty state.

 ## Testing

 I usually follow a **Test-Driven Development (TDD)** approach to ensure that edge cases are covered and the code remains clean and maintainable.
 Tests often guide future refactors.